mrakgr/The-Spiral-Language/readme.md

     init count ar'
 ```

 Being able to apply arrays directly instead of having to index them allows them to be used more like functions.
 Also worthy of note is the `ar.elem_type`.
-In Spiral there is not inference, only propagation so the type of an array must be extracted directly.
+In Spiral there is no inference, only propagation so the type of an array must be extracted directly.
 In Spiral, types are first class and can be used as values.
 This can be exploited to get around the lack of inference in most cases.

 Arrays are a simple examples of how types might be held in structures.